2017: Stock Sector Winners And Losers

 Another factor to consider is that these are operating earnings.
 One of the things that has been increasingly notable for years, particularly in the post crisis period, is the widening gap between "as reported" GAAP earnings and "operating earnings" that include various unusual and one time charges.

-Put simply, it seems that more and more companies are having more and more unusual and one time charges.
+Put simply, it seems that more and more companies are having more and more unusual and one-time charges.
 For example, operating earnings on the S&P 500 Index for the annual period ended 2016 were 14% higher than as reported earnings.

 This trend is notable for the following reason.
-Investors should reasonably expect the gap between operating earnings and as reported earnings to run high at above 10% during recessions, as this is when more unusual and one time charges are expected to occur.
+Investors should reasonably expect the gap between operating earnings and as reported earnings to run high at above 10% during recessions, as this is when more unusual and one-time charges are expected to occur.
 But investors should question this gap widening during what is supposed to be a period of economic prosperity and the early years of a new secular bull market, as a gap well below 10% would be expected right now instead.

-The critical question this current gap raises is the following: exactly when do "unusual" and "one time" items become "usual" and "recurring" items.
+The critical question this current gap raises is the following: exactly when do "unusual" and "one-time" items become "usual" and "recurring" items.
 Perhaps this is an item that regulators will work to clear up during the next market meltdown.

 The Key Takeaways